zhinst/zhinst-toolkit/docs/source/examples/shfsg.rst

 vertical resolution.

-Please refer to the `user manual <http://docs.zhinst.com/shfsg_user_manual/overview.html>`_ for an indepth explanation of all features.
+Please refer to the `user manual <http://docs.zhinst.com/shfsg_user_manual/overview.html>`_ for an in-depth explanation of all features.

 Like every device the device specific settings and data is organized in a path like structure called the node tree. zhinst-toolkit provides a pythonic way of interacting with this node tree.
-For more information about all functionalities and usage of the node tree in toolkit refer to the deditacted :doc:`section <../first_steps/nodetree>`.
+For more information about all functionalities and usage of the node tree in toolkit refer to the dedicated :doc:`section <../first_steps/nodetree>`.

 The package ``zhinst-deviceutils`` provided by Zurich Instruments offers a collection of helper functions to ease the use of the SHFSG among other devices.
-Toolkit embedds these functions inside the nodetree.
-The follwoing table shows the equivalent functions in zhinst-toolkit.
+Toolkit embeds these functions inside the nodetree.
+The following table shows the equivalent functions in zhinst-toolkit.